sngeth/sngeth.github.io/_posts/2024-04-11-welcoming-dumb-ideas.md

 Principle 3: How to Win People to Your Way of Thinking.
 By including team members in decision-making from the start and seeking their input and concerns, you're showing respect for their opinions and making them feel valued.
 Additionally, your emphasis on selling the benefits of your ideas by addressing their pain points ties into the principle of appealing to the other person's interests.

 ## Conclusion
-Sometimes dumb ideas can have benefits that you never thought, tying back into the idea that a company culture that embraces psychological safety will have a lot more potential for innovation compared to ideas simply mandated from an ivory tower.
+Sometimes dumb ideas can have benefits that you never thought.
+It's more of a matter of building the proper consensus with your team.
+Tying back into the idea that a company culture that embraces psychological safety will have a lot more potential for innovation compared to ideas simply mandated from an ivory tower.
 If all else fails just become the CEO of your own company 😂